ARCHER2-HPC/archer2-website/_courses/230607-user-forum.md

 ecse:
 ---

-ARCHER2 staff including EPCC CSE team and the HPE Centre of Excellence staff will present a User Forum meeting with information about the upgrade to ARCHER2.
+EPCC and HPE Staff will present information regarding the upgrade including new features and changes to the user environment.

-The session will include presentations and questions from the audience will be welcome.
+It will also give you an opportunity to ask any questions to HPE and EPCC staff.

 This online session is open to all.
 It will use the Blackboard Collaborate platform.